Email Address: Part of your Professional Image

-One of the most common resume “uh-oh”s I see is with email addresses.
-Is it overly picky to care about someone’s email address?
-Here’s the point: this is just one of the many elements that can contribute to a professional image.
+One of the most common resume mistakes we see is with email addresses.
+Your email address is just one of the many elements that can contribute to your professional image.

 Aside from a professional-sounding address, for consistency of personal branding, I recommend an email address that closely matches the name on your resume.
 This kind of address has the added bonus of always being recognizable; it takes the guesswork out of a contact list.

-Did you know that there are certain details that should not be in your email address?
-At Peak Performers we are widely recognized for our nondiscrimination advocacy.
+Certain details that should not be in your email address.
+At Peak Performers employment agency, we are widely recognized for our nondiscrimination advocacy.
 Unfortunately, not every other employer shares this value.
-To play it safe—and, again, to demonstrate that you’re familiar with professional, industry standards—I recommend an e-mail address that doesn’t include:
+To play it safe, we recommend an e-mail address that doesn’t include:

 - a reference to age or year of birth